 You can experience the Newauth method with a test account.
 Type tester1 in the user name box and hit Enter.
-That account has weathered well over a million attempts to hack it.
+That account has weathered more than 2.5 million attempts to hack it.

 Login made easier or more difficult, on the fly